luigidellaquila/wkt-to-orient/readme.txt

-This module loads geospatial data from MapCruzin (www.mapcruzin.com) into OrientDB
+This module loads geospatial data from MapCruzin (www.mapcruzin.com) into OrientDB.

-How to install:
+How to install (requires Node.js):

 npm init
 npm install orientjs